amalumian/www.malumian.dev/_posts/2024-06-03-hello-internet.md

 ## Where

 I thought: Maybe I should choose Twitter (now called X) or LinkedIn or Facebook.
 All these social media sites are really great, but my feeling is that you have to have a certain theme on them.
-For example, on Twitter — there's shitposting about nothing, LinkedIn — everything needs to be work-related, and on Facebook — well, I don't think it's worth explaining.
+For example, Twitter — there's shitposting about nothing, LinkedIn — everything needs to be work-related, and Facebook — well, I don't think it's worth explaining.
 I didn't want to put myself in a box and I thought it would be a good idea to create my own website, I am a programmer after all.
 But the question is: what to write about?

 ## What